Jalebi: Azerbaijan

 Zulbiya or zilviya is one of the unique sweets of Ganja, one of the ancient cities of Azerbaijan.
 In the past, Zilviya was considered one of the main attributes of the Novruz in Ganja.
 Zilviya was usually cooked a few days before Novruz and served on the eve of the holiday.
-Just as each of the sweets and cookies placed on the table on the eve of holiday has a certain meaning in connection with Novruz, the round-shaped zilviyas, mostly baked in yellow and red, symbolized the equality of night and day on March 21.
+Just as each of the sweets and cookies placed on the table on the eve of holiday has a certain meaning in connection with Novruz, the round-shaped zilviyas, mostly baked in yellow and red, symbolized the equality of night and day on 21 March.

 Arab countries

-Zalābiya or zalabia, zalabiya (زلابية) (Maghrebi Arabic: زلابية) are found in the Levant and other Western Asian countries, including the Arab countries of Yemen, Egypt, Syria, Lebanon, and Iraq.
+Zalābiya or zalabia, zalabiya (زلابية) (Maghrebi Arabic: زلابية) are found in the Levant and other West Asian countries, including the Arab countries of Yemen, Egypt, and Iraq.

 These are fried dough foods, including types similar to doughnuts.
 Zalābiya are made from a batter composed of eggs, yeasted flour, and milk, and then cooked in oil.
 They are made by a zalbāni.
-Unlike jalebi, the Western Asian variety may have a different shape, more like a free-form doughnut or a ball (but this is depending on the exact region and culture), and it may contain cinnamon, lemon, and powdered sugar.
+Unlike jalebi, the West Asian variety may have a different shape, more like a free-form doughnut or a ball (but this is depending on the exact region and culture), and it may contain cinnamon, lemon, and powdered sugar.
 In Yemen, the manner of preparing the zalabiyeh differed from the variety of jalebi made in the Indian sub-continent, insofar that the Indian variety was dipped in syrup, to give to it a glaze-like finish, whereas the Yemeni variety of zalabiyeh was "made from a soft yeast bread [and] which is fried on both sides in deep oil.
 There are those who add to the dough black cumin for improved taste.
 They are eaten while they are still hot, while some have it as a practice to eat them with honey or with sugar."

-Zalābiyeh is first mentioned in a 10th century Arabic cookbook by Ibn Sayyar al-Warraq, a book later translated by Nawal Nasrallah.
+Zalābiyeh is first mentioned in a 10th-century Arabic cookbook by Ibn Sayyar al-Warraq, a book later translated by Nawal Nasrallah.
 Ernest A Hamwi, a Syrian immigrant to the United States, is believed to have used the Persian version zalabia as an early ice cream cone.

 Africa

 North Africa

 Zlebia or zlabia is a type of pastry eaten in parts of Northwest Africa, such as Algeria, Tunisia and Libya.
 Natural ingredients include flour, yeast, yoghurt, and sugar or honey.
 This is then mixed with water and commonly two seeds of cardamom (oil for the crackling).

-Zlabia is known to be a speciality of the city of Beja, Tunisia.
+In Tunisia, the Zlabia is known to be a speciality of the city of Beja.
+In Algeria, the Zlabia of Boufarik, which is less greasy than the others and moderately sweet, is particularly successful.